haolun-wu/Eg_professional_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I was born and grew up in [Chengdu](https://en.wikipedia.org/wiki/Chengdu).
-I spent my first 18 years at this "Land of Abundance" and then traveled to different places.
+I spent my first 18 years at this "Land of Abundance" in China and then traveled to different places around the world.
-I am currently a Ph.D. student at McGill and MILA supervied by [Prof. Xue (Steve) Liu](https://mila.quebec/en/person/xue-liu/).
+Currently, I am a Ph.D. student at McGill and MILA supervied by [Prof. Xue (Steve) Liu](https://mila.quebec/en/person/xue-liu/).
-My research interests include: Information Retrieval, Recommender System, Fairness, Explainability, Causal Reasoning, etc.
+My research interests include: Information Retrieval, Recommender System, Fairness, Interpretability, Reasoning, etc.
 I am committed to using advanced AI techniques to benefit social goods and aid human decision-making.